 If you or a loved one are experiencing hearing issues, there could be a number of causes.
-With so many types of hearing loss, it can be confusing and even scary to seek help.
-However, treatment options are available for many people with difficulty hearing, whether in conversations, on the phone, or in noisy environments.
+With so many types of hearing loss, it can be confusing and intimidating to seek help.
+However, many treatment options are available for people with difficulty hearing, whether in conversations, on the phone, or in noisy environments.

 While hearing loss can occur at any age, it’s most prevalent among older populations.
 According to the National Institute on Deafness and Other Communication Disorders, the following age groups show high levels of hearing loss: